jump-dev/JuMP.jl/docs/src/tutorials/algorithms/parallelism.md

 Choosing and understanding the type of parallelism you are using is important because the code you write for each type is different, and there are different limitations and benefits to each approach.
+However, the best choice is highly problem dependent, so you may want to experiment with both approaches to determine what works for your situation.

-## Multi-threading
+### Multi-threading

 To use multi-threading with Julia, you must either start Julia with the command line flag `--threads=N`, or you must set the `JULIA_NUM_THREADS`